Get-Your/Get-Your/README.md

 1. Alter default privileges

     Once the privileged user *(not role)* is created, GRANT that user to the admin user so that the admin user can alter default privileges on behalf of the privileged user.
-Altering the default privileges as below will ensure `base_role` (and users within that role) has the proper privileges on any new tables within the `public` schema that are created by the privileged user.
+Altering the default privileges as below will ensure `base_role` (and users within that role) has the proper privileges on any new tables and sequences within any schema created by the privileged user.

-    > Note that the ALTER DEFAULT PRIVILEGES command is run *for* the table-creation user (privileged user), *on* `base_role`.
-Because it's specific to the privileged user and not the privileged *role*, the ALTER DEFAULT PRIVILEGES command will need to be repeated for each privileged user that will be creating tables.
+    > Note that the ALTER DEFAULT PRIVILEGES command is run *for* the table-creation user (privileged user) *to* `base_role`, meaning that the default privileges are being changed for `base_role` on anything created by the privileged user.
+Because it's specific to the privileged user and not the privileged *role*, the ALTER DEFAULT PRIVILEGES command will need to be repeated for each privileged user that will be creating objects (e.g. tables, schemas, etc).

         -- Grant this role to admin user to alter default privileges GRANT <privileged_user> TO <admin_user>;

-        -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR USER <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
+        -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT USAGE ON SCHEMAS TO base_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

 # Request a Consultation